columbia-it/django-jsonapi-training/docs/oauth2.md

 that the user is authorizing to act on her behalf, sometimes even when the user is no longer present.

 **Resource Server (RS):** The resource server is the "backend" (in our cast RESTful Django) server.
-It uses information passed by the client (described below) to see if the resources it manages are permitted to be manipulated using the HTTP methods.
+It uses information passed by the client (an Access Token) to see if the resources it manages are permitted to be manipulated using the HTTP methods.
+This information is usually validated using Access Token *introspection*, described below.

 **Authorization Server (AS):** This is the central control point.
-All clients and RS's talk to the AS to get and validated a *Token*.
+All clients and RS's talk to the AS to get and validate a *Token*.
 Clients and RS's are registered in advance with the AS.

 More on these roles below.